-- J2ME[TM] applications based on Java technology with the extension .jad or .jar (the). - Other applications and software suitable for the Symbian operating system (%).
+- J2ME[TM] applications based on Java technology with the extension .jad or .jar (≥). - Other applications and software suitable for the Symbian operating system ().
 The installation files have the .sis extension.
 Only install software specifically designed for your Nokia N80.
 Software providers will often refer to the official model number of this product: the Nokia N80-1.

 Installation files may be transferred to your device from a compatible computer, downloaded during browsing, or sent to you in a multimedia message, as an e-mail attachment, or using Bluetooth connectivity or infrared.
 You can use Nokia Application Installer in Nokia PC Suite to install an application to your device.
-If you use that the application is not fully installed, and that the application is not fully installed, and that the application is installed on the memory card.
+If you use indicates a .sis application, a Java application, that the application is not fully installed, and that the application is installed on the memory card.